You did it. Your California LLC is officially up and running, ready to take on challenges, roll in the profits, and

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-In California, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the California Comptroller every year to keep their information current.
+In California, an LLC’s biennial report is called the Statement of Information, and every LLC must submit one every other year to remain compliant with state law.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What Is a California Statement of Information?
 Why Is It Important?

 Consider a Statement of Information the state’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each California business.

-Each state has its own annual reporting requirements, and some don’t even require them.
-But in most states, you’re required to submit one per year that includes your LLC name, principal office address, agent for service of process information, and member/manager names and addresses.
+Each state has its own annual or biennial reporting requirements, and some don’t even require them.
+But in most states, you’re required to submit one that includes your LLC name, principal office address, agent for service of process information, and member/manager names and addresses.
 Whether you run a domestic or foreign LLC, you should plan on submitting a Statement of Information.

 Don’t be intimidated, but it’s not something you want to take lightly.
 This is how the state updates your LLC’s record with the most recent information.
 They need to know how to reach you with important information about your business status, upcoming filings, taxes, and service of process.